Killeen Sex Crime Defense Lawyers

 - If the victim suffered or was threatened by serious injury

 - If the sexual assault occurred during the commission of another crime

 A non-aggravated sexual assault is a second-degree felony.
-However, an aggravated sexual assault charge makes it a first-degree felony, which comes with penalties of five to 99 years in prison.
-With tough sentences, you need tough defense.
+However, an aggravated sexual assault charge makes it a first-degree felony, which comes with penalties of 5 to 99 years in prison.
+With tough sentences, you need a tough defense lawyer.
 Mary Beth Harrell will work with you to ensure the best possible outcome for your case.

 How our Killeen sex crime defense lawyers can help you

 For years, we’ve dedicated ourselves to protecting our clients against a vast array of sex offenses, and will do our best to build a sound defense for you.
 We’ll collect all the evidence, including written police reports, videos of interviews, photos, witness statements, DNA lab results, forensic report on any weapon, medical records, the report of the sexual assault nurse examiner and forensic reports of cell phone use.
 If the accusation involves a minor, we will obtain school records, the recorded interview at the children’s advocacy center (CAC) and CPS records if an investigation was started due to the accusation.

 We’ve often found that the person making the accusation against our client is motivated by the desire to get revenge for a broken relationship, trying to get custody of a child, filing for divorce, jealous that our client has started a new relationship or is cheating on their relationship, or the accuser may be upset about financial problems, has a drinking or drug problem or a mental health issue.

 Most importantly, we know that false accusation can ruin an innocent person’s life.